alexjlockwood/roll-off-club/docs/advanced/isolated-duo-god-jumps.md

 # Isolated Duo God Jumps

+!!! note

+    In August 2024, the jump height of a Fall Guy bean was increased, making isolated duo god jumps relatively easy compared to earlier versions of the game.

 Each [Isolated Duo](../rolls/isolated-duo.md) roll has a long jump that can be done with a simple jump dive, and a "god jump" that is more difficult to execute, especially when the slime reaches it's maximum level.

 To perform the god jump, be sure to: